Undergraduate Research

 ICERM is a National Science Foundation Mathematics Institute at Brown University in Providence, RI.
 Its mission is to broaden the relationship between mathematics and computation: specifically, to expand the use of computational and experimental methods in mathematics, to support theoretical advances related to computation, and address problems posed by the existence and use of the computer through mathematical tools, research and innovation.
 For more information, go to their website at icerm.brown.edu.

 Each year ICERM runs the Summer@ICERM program, an undergraduate research program that spans eight weeks.
 Their program involves approximately 14-16 undergraduate students who work in groups of two or three, supervised by faculty advisors and aided by teaching assistants.
 Travel within the U.S. and lodging expenses are paid for, and every participant receives a $3,000 stipend.
 Proposals for undergraduate research programs are chosen competitively, and undergraduates need to apply to participate.
-For more information about proposing a program, go to their website at https://icerm.brown.edu/proposals/.
-To see their list of programs, go to https://icerm.brown.edu/programs/.
+You can get more information about proposing a program or to see their list of programs on their website.

 Contact Information: